chirag09491/gitlab/readme_git_tutorial.txt

  if you dont want to track a type of file eg a particular extension it is to be added in a .gitignore file GIT Branching
 =================================================
+git branch  ## list the branches and current branche, marked with * git branch test-branch main  ##